Langtang Valley trek guidance

 An overland guided tour to Tibet, Lhasa, is a profound experience for travellers.
 Who wants to explore diverse landscapes, rich history, lively culture, and remarkable architecture?
 The tour starts in Kathmandu.
 Leaving from Kathmandu, your adventure starts with an ascent climb with panoramic views of the valley.
 On a clear, glowing day, distant Himalayan peaks can be seen.
 Going ahead, you’ll navigate through the edge of Shivapuri Nagarjun National Park, covered with lush green forest.

 Moving forward in the journey, your route follows the powerful Trishuli River.
-The scenic terraced farmlands cover the hill, and vegetation with sal, pine, and oak trees can be seen on the way.
+Scenic terraced farmlands cover the hill, and you can see sal, pine, and oak trees along the way.
 In the spring season, rhododendrons flower and cover this forest with a vibrant red color.
 Dhunche marks a significant point ahead and also a gateway to Langtang National Park.

 While stretching to the Rasuwagadhi border, the landscape changes into steep slopes and rocky terrain.
 The historic Rasuwa Fort is a remarkable sign of an ancient, significant trade route.
 As you continue your drive, there is less vegetation than in Nepal.
 After crossing the border at Gyirong, you will drive through the Friendship Highway.
 And our Tibetan guide will greet you at the border for the next phase of the journey.
 This road is famous for its stunning mountain views and vast grasslands.